Pre-Process FAQ

 Q. How detailed should my answers be?

-A. If you can keep it to a paragraph or two with the most important details, that may be enough – quality and depth is more important than quantity.
-Obviously, if something needs to be said, you should include it.
 If you feel comfortable and wish to gain a wider perspective, it could be helpful to ask family, friends and colleagues for feedback.
+If you’re in therapy, that might be a place to work on your answers too.
 The important bit is that it must come from people you can trust and who have your best intentions at heart.

 Q. What happens if I can’t recall scenes from my childhood?